 It’s been 5 years of experimenting and learning to come to the conclusion that yes, Virginia, it is possible to get insanely fit through using your own body as a gym.

-If you’re someone who harbors just such an ambition, I present you with the following lessons that helped me go gym free and build an even better body in spite of the fact.
+If you’re someone who harbors just such an ambition, I present you with the following lessons that helped me go gym free and build an even better body!

 Lesson #1 – Study Progressive Calisthenics